Larrañaga Records (through 2022-23 season):

-No. 34 on NCAA’s list of all-time winningest coaches (min.
-10 years DI experience)
+No. 30 on NCAA’s list of all-time winningest coaches (min. five years DI experience)

 Only coach in NCAA history with 100-plus conference wins at three DI schools and/or in three DI leagues

-One of three coaches in NCAA history with 150-plus wins at three DI schools
+One of four coaches (three active) in NCAA history with 150-plus wins at three DI schools

 The Larrañaga File